Frequently Asked Questions

 The Economic Club of Chicago was a prominent inspiration in the founding of the Junior Economic Club.
 The economic forums hosted by JEC have their roots in the ECC's galas centered around debate, discussion, and fostering meaningful connections.
 We also strive to create a similar culture which stimulates and encourages leadership.
 Despite this influence however the ECC has no controlling interest and the JEC is an entirely independent entity.

 What kinds of events does the Club host?

-In addition to the quarterly forums, the JECC offers interesting weekly events for members to attend as part of the member engagement program.
+In addition to the quarterly forums, the JEC offers interesting weekly events for members to attend as part of the member engagement program.
 Many events offer exclusive access to some really interesting aspects of Chicago’s business and economics sectors.
 Some recent events include an exclusive tour of the Chicago Board Options Exchange, a private book signing and lecture, and the opportunity to experience Chicago entrepreneurship firsthand at Catapult Chicago.

 What kinds of opportunities does the Club give to its members?

 The JEC serves to first and foremost offer a platform of economic discussion for Chicago’s best, most determined high school students.
 The club does however, offer a wide array of benefits and opportunities to its members.
 Being a member of the JEC opens an invaluable set of connections with some of the best students in Chicago, along with leading figures in Chicago entrepreneurship, business, and finance sectors.
 JEC opportunities also include special consideration at partnered summer programs and internships, in addition to participation at the aforementioned events (outlined above) hosted by the club.

 Do you have to be enrolled in an economics course at your high school to become a member?